 Many freelancers, consultants, and other professional service providers work as Sole Proprietorships.
 The Sole Proprietorship structure is also attractive to entrepreneurs in other industries, too (retail, landscaping, cleaning, and more).
 It’s common for entrepreneurs to start as Sole Proprietorships and then register their companies as formal business entities when they begin to grow or expand their businesses.

-How do Income Taxes and Legal Liability Work in a Sole Proprietorship?
+How do Income Taxes and Legal Liability Work?

-Sole Proprietorships are “pass-through” entities for income tax purposes.
+Sole Proprietorships are “pass-through entities” for income tax purposes.
 Business profits and losses flow through to the owner’s personal tax returns.
-Also, all of a Sole Proprietorship’s profits are subject to self-employment taxes (Medicare and Social Security); that’s because the owner doesn’t receive a paycheck from which those taxes are deducted.
+Also, all of its profits are subject to self-employment taxes (Medicare and Social Security); that’s because the owner doesn’t receive a paycheck from which those taxes are deducted.
 Generally, Sole Proprietors must make quarterly estimated tax payments to the IRS, state, and local tax authorities throughout the year.

 How Do You Form a Sole Proprietorship?